-- Audit of a single listed company's financial report.
-The audit is not a group audit (i.e., ASA 600^ does not apply). - The financial report is prepared by the directors of the company in accordance with Australian .
-Accounting Standards (a general purpose framework) and under the Corporations Act 2001. - The terms of the audit engagement reflect the description of the directors' responsibility for the financial report in ASA 210. - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit are the Accounting Professional and • Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern in accordance with ASA 570.4 - Key audit matters have been communicated in accordance with ASA 701.[†] . - The auditor has obtained all of the other information prior to the date of the auditor's report and has not identified a material misstatement of the other information. - In addition to the audit of the financial report, the auditor has other reporting responsibilities required under section 308(3C) of the Corporations Act 2001.
+- Audit of the financial report of a single listed company.
+The audit is not a group audit (i.e., ASA 600 does not apply). - The financial report is prepared by the directors of the company in accordance with Australian Accounting Standards (a general purpose framework) and under the Corporations Act 2001. - The terms of the audit engagement reflect the description of the directors' responsibility for the financial report in ASA 210. - The auditor has concluded an unmodified (i.e., "clean") opinion is appropriate based on the audit evidence obtained. - The relevant ethical requirements that apply to the audit are the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards). - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern in accordance with ASA 570. - Key audit matters have been communicated in accordance with ASA 701. - The auditor has obtained all of the other information prior to the date of the auditor's report and has not identified a material misstatement of the other information. - In addition to the audit of the financial report, the auditor has other reporting responsibilities required under section 308(3C) of the Corporations Act 2001.

-We have audited the financial report of ABC Company Ltd (the Company), which comprises the statement of financial position as at 30 June 20X1, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies and the directors' declaration.
+We have audited the financial report of ABC Company Ltd. (the Company), which comprises the statement of financial position as at 30 June 20X1, the statement of comprehensive income, statement